kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1141   Powerplant controls: general.

-Each powerplant control must be located, arranged, and designed under §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.777   Cockpit controls.|§25.777]] through 25.781 and marked under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1555   Control markings.|§25.1555]].
+Each powerplant control must be located, arranged, and designed under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.777   Cockpit controls.|§§25.777]] through 25.781 and marked under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1555   Control markings.|§25.1555]].
 In addition, it must meet the following requirements:

 \(a\) Each control must be located so that it cannot be inadvertently operated by persons entering, leaving, or moving normally in, the cockpit.